-Warning: Cannot modify header information - headers already sent by (output started at /home4/angrysas/public_html/wp-content/plugins/blogger-importer/blogger-importer.php:44) in /home4/angrysas/public_html/wp-includes/feed-rss2-comments.php on line 8
+Warning: Cannot modify header information - headers already sent by (output started at /home4/angrysas/public_html/wp-includes/functions.php:6131) in /home4/angrysas/public_html/wp-includes/feed-rss2-comments.php on line 8

 Thanks guys.
 Good to hear that I’m getting a bit of what I’m worried about in a given snowpack and line across.